Protests at Chandigarh University over alleged objectionable videos of hostel students, one arrested | Education

 The victims must be given proper counselling and their safety and security must be ensured, the NCW said.

-The women's rights body has also written to Vice Chancellor, Chandigarh University to take stringent action against the culprits by the law and investigate the matter extensively.
+The women's rights body has also written to Vice Chancellor, Chandigarh University to take stringent action against the culprits in accordance with the law and investigate the matter extensively.

-Opposition leaders including Punjab Congress president Amrinder Singh Raja Warring, former chief minister Amarinder Singh, Shiromani Akali Dal leader and former Union minister Harsimrat Kaur Badal and senior Congress leader Partap Singh Bajwa demanded exemplary punishment for the guilty.
+Opposition leaders including Punjab Congress president Amrinder Singh Raja Warring, former chief minister Amarinder Singh, Shiromani Akali Dal leader and former Union minister Harsimrat Kaur Badal and senior Congress leader Partap Singh Bajwa demanded a free and fair probe and exemplary punishment for the guilty.

 Badal said authorities should make all facts public and not try to suppress anything.